-Gravrätt means burial right and is the right to use a specific grave.
-Some graves have burial rights, some have limited burial rights and others lack burial rights.
-The burial rights are granted by the burial authority.
+GRAVRÄTT - BURIAL RIGHT is the right to use a specific grave.
+Some graves have burial rights, some have limited burial rights and others lack burial rights; also see Grantors.
 Burial rights come with both rights and obligations.
-See page 16.
+See page 14.

-Gravskötsel means maintenance of a grave.
+GRAVSKÖTSEL means maintenance of a grave.
 The holder of the burial rights for graves that have such a right - kistgravplats (coffin grave) and urngravplats (urn grave) - must keep the grave in a neat and dignified state.
 The burial rights holders can maintain the graves themselves or buy this service, for example from the burial authority.
-See page 19.
+See page 17.

-Gravsten means a gravestone.
+GRAVSTEN - GRAVESTONE.
 Such a stone or other memorial is optional on graves.
-The burial authority must approve a gravestone or other memorial before it can be erected or installed.
+The burial authority must approve a proposed gravestone or other memorial before it can be erected or installed.
 If the authority rejects the request, an appeal can be lodged with the county administrative board (länsstyrelse).
 A memorial on a coffin grave or an urn grave - in other words graves with burial rights - belongs to the burial rights holder, who is responsible for ensuring that it is safely erected or installed.

-Gravsättning means the burial of a body or the burial/scattering of ashes.
-The burial of a body must take place as soon as possible and no later than one month after death.
-The burial/scattering of ashes must take place as soon as possible and no later than one year after cremation.
-See page 22.
+GRAVSÄTTNING - THE BURIAL OF A BODY OR THE BURIAL/SCATTERING OF ASHES must take place as soon as possible and no later than one month after death.
+The burial/ scattering of ashes must take place as soon as possible and no later than one year after cremation.
+See page 19.